 We investigate the neotropical ant species Crematogaster levior and its parabiotic partner species Camponotus femoratus.
-Both have at least two different chemical morphs (chemotypes), which are chemically clearly distinguishable but morphologically similar.
+Both have at least two different chemical morphs (chemotypes), which are chemically clearly distinguishable but morphologically difficult to distinguish.
 We are interested in the questions how many different chemotypes are present in our two model organisms, if these different chemotypes are reproductively isolated (i.e. if the chemotypes represent cryptic species), which genetic basis the differentiation of chemotypes has and which traits of the chemical profile are important in the recognition of intra- and interspecific nestmates.
-Therefore we will firstly conduct chemical analyses of the species’ CHC profiles using GC-MS. Secondly, we will look at differential gene expression in the biochemical pathways of CHC synthesis to find the causes of the chemical differentiation using transcriptomic analyses.
-Thirdly, we will conduct behavioral observations with ants treated with different fractions of CHCs and RNAi phenotypes to find consequences of the high CHC diversity.
+Therefore we will firstly conduct chemical analyses of the species’ CHC profiles using GC-MS. Secondly, we look at differential gene expression in the biochemical pathways of CHC synthesis to find the causes of the chemical differentiation using transcriptomic analyses.
+Thirdly, we will conduct behavioral observations with ants treated with different fractions of CHCs to find consequences of the high CHC diversity.